signalogic/SigSRF_SDK/README.md

 The co-CPU download consists of an install script and .rar file containing:

-    1) A limited trial version of the co-CPU software stack, including DirectCore libraries and drivers.
+    1) A limited eval / demo version of the co-CPU software stack, including DirectCore libraries and drivers.

     2) HPC application demos and test programs, including C/C++ source code and Makefiles.
 Demos include H.264 video streaming (ffmpeg acceleration), image analytics, and high capacity telecom transcoding.